-The Project Management Office (PMO) of the EIG executes the operational management of the Alpine-Western Balkan Corridor.
+The operational management of the AWB RFC is executed by the Project Management Office (hereafter: PMO) set up in Ljubljana, Slovenia.
 The PMO consists of three managers full time dedicated persons: Executive Manager, Infrastructure Manager and Operations and C-OSS Manager.
 The PMO is led by the Executive Manager.